top of page

 Kenny entered the world of banking in 2006 without any prior academic knowledge of accounting, finance and investment.

-Trained as a computer engineer, he landed a role in a fledging French consulting firm upon graduation, working alongside the Chief Engineer at Philips Electronics for six months before moving on to restart his career in finance.
+Trained as a computer engineer, he joined a fledging French technology consulting firm upon graduation, working alongside the Chief Engineer at Philips Electronics for six months before moving on to restart his career in finance.

 He started off by working on several valuation engagements at KPMG Corporate Finance in Singapore and subsequently joined a Korean securities house as part of its pioneering team in Southeast Asia to run origination and execution.

 Thereafter, he joined the corporate finance team at BNP Paribas focusing on mergers & acquisitions.
-He was also in Standard Chartered Bank's industry coverage team focusing on technology and cleantech.
+He was part of Standard Chartered wholesale bank's industry coverage team focusing on technology and cleantech.

 Investment banking provided him with the unique opportunity of being able to work across a spectrum of cultures in Southeast Asia and the broader Asia Pacific region.
 He also had the opportunity to work across various industries spanning power & utilities, natural resources, consumer, manufacturing, renewable energy, technology and other sectors.